Alexander von Humboldt: Early life, family and education

 Alexander von Humboldt was born in Berlin in Prussia on 14 September 1769.
-He was baptized as a baby in the Lutheran faith, with the Duke of Brunswick serving as godfather.
+He was baptized as a baby in the Lutheran faith, with the Duke of Brunswick-Wolfenbüttel serving as godfather.

-Humboldt's father, Alexander Georg von Humboldt, belonged to a prominent Pomeranian family.
+His father, Alexander Georg von Humboldt (1720-1779), belonged to a prominent German noble family from Pomerania.
 Although not one of the titled gentry, he was a major in the Prussian Army, who had served with the Duke of Brunswick.
 At age 42, Alexander Georg was rewarded for his services in the Seven Years' War with the post of royal chamberlain.
 He profited from the contract to lease state lotteries and tobacco sales.

-He first married the daughter of Prussian General Adjutant Schweder.
-In 1766, Alexander Georg married Maria Elisabeth Colomb, a well-educated woman and widow of Baron Hollwede, with whom she had a son.
-Alexander Georg and Maria Elisabeth had three children: a daughter, who died young, and then two sons, Wilhelm and Alexander.
-Her first-born son, Wilhelm and Alexander's half-brother, was something of a ne'er do well, not often mentioned in the family history.
+Alexander's grandfather was Johann Paul von Humboldt (1684-1740), who married Sophia Dorothea von Schweder (1688-1749), daughter of Prussian General Adjutant Michael von Schweder (1663-1729).
+In 1766, his father, Alexander Georg married Maria Elisabeth Colomb, a well-educated woman and widow of Baron Friedrich Ernst von Holwede (1723-1765), with whom she had a son Heinrich Friedrich Ludwig (1762-1817).
+Alexander Georg and Maria Elisabeth had four children: two daughters, Karoline and Gabriele, who died young, and then two sons, Wilhelm and Alexander.
+Her first-born son, Wilhelm and Alexander's half-brother, Rittmaster in the Gendarme regiment was something of a ne'er-do-well, not often mentioned in the family history.

 Alexander Georg died in 1779, leaving the brothers Humboldt in the care of their emotionally distant mother.
 She had high ambitions for Alexander and his older brother Wilhelm, hiring excellent tutors, who were Enlightenment thinkers, including Kantian physician Marcus Herz and botanist Carl Ludwig Willdenow, who became one of the most important botanists in Germany.
 Humboldt's mother expected them to become civil servants of the Prussian state.
 The money left to Alexander's mother by Baron Holwede became instrumental in funding Alexander's explorations after her death; contributing more than 70% of his private income.

 Due to his youthful penchant for collecting and labeling plants, shells, and insects, Alexander received the playful title of "the little apothecary".
 Marked for a political career, Alexander studied finance for six months in 1787 at the University of Frankfurt (Oder), which his mother might have chosen less for its academic excellence than its closeness to their home in Berlin.
 On 25 April 1789, he matriculated at the University of Göttingen, then known for the lectures of C. G. Heyne and anatomist J. F. Blumenbach.
 His brother Wilhelm was already a student at Göttingen, but they did not interact much, since their intellectual interests were quite different.
 His vast and varied interests were by this time fully developed.